Nodes

 buffer_seconds is initialized with 10.0 because the first tick needs a

-Finally, run receives the input snapshot and returns an output snapshot:
+Finally, update receives the input snapshot and returns a state variable snapshot:

 the node computes the next buffer level and writes it as buffer_seconds.